 David Dobrik’s Travel Series

-David Dobrik is a creator proving that cancel culture is nothing but a buzzword, with his recent controversy seeming something of the past as he returned to YouTube as quickly as he was supposedly ‘cancelled’.
+David Dobrik is a creator proving that cancel culture is nothing but a buzzword, with his recent controversy seeming something of the past as he returned to YouTube as quickly as he was supposedly ‘canceled’.
 David has amassed over 18 million subscribers on YouTube, after getting his start on Vine and then popularising his 4 minutes 20-second vlog format on YouTube.
 Today the creator receives no less than 7 million views per video and has over time achieved a total of 6,262,454,632 views on his channel since December 2014!

 Now the creator is bringing his content creation skills to Discovery+, where David has secured a 10-episode travel series titled ‘Discovering David Dobrik’.
 Discovery+ launched in January as a paid subscription service and has reportedly amassed over 18 million subscribers- making sense why they’d partner with a social media creator with a huge audience to bring in more of an online audience.
 The series will feature other Vlog Squad members and will touch on Dobrik’s travel restrictions which were caused by the Trump administration under the DACA program.
 This show will not mark the first partnership the creator has made with Discovery, with an appearance earlier this year on Shark Week and in 2020 Dobrik hosted a dodgeball competition series, called Dodgeball Thunderdome.

 We are seeing an increase in video streaming platforms utilising online talent with Netflix only recently signing a multi-picture deal with Addison Rae, after the success of her movie on the platform called ‘He’s All That’.
-We should expect more online talent to be leveraged by the streaming giants as they look to maximise viewership and subscriptions, which seems to be an easy win when partnering with creators who consistently hit millions of views on videos posted on their social media platforms.
+We should expect more online talent to be leveraged by the streaming giants as they look to maximize viewership and subscriptions, which seems to be an easy win when partnering with creators who consistently hit millions of views on videos posted on their social media platforms.

 Coinbase Partners With MrBeast